-- No food or liquids for 2 hours prior to the procedure.
+- Refraining from food or liquids for 2 hours prior to the procedure.
 However, you may take all regular medications as scheduled with small sips of water.

-- Report any medications you are taking to the radiology nurse, including “blood thinners”, such as aspirin, Plavix, Lovenox, Coumadin, Pradaxa, Xarelto, or Eliquis.
-Your physician may advise you to stop taking a “blood thinner” for a specific period of time before your procedure.
+- Report any current medications to the radiology nurse, including “blood thinners.”
+Your physician may advise you to stop taking them for a specific period of time before your procedure.

-- If you are taking Coumadin or Heparin, or you have known or suspected liver disease, your blood will be tested to determine if your blood clots normally.
+- Disclose if you are taking Coumadin or Heparin, or you have known or suspected liver disease.
+We may test your blood prior to your procedure to determine if your blood clots normally.

-- Women should always inform the x-ray technologist if there is any possibility that they are pregnant.
+- Inform the x-ray technologist if there is any possibility that you are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.

 - Bleeding at the procedure site